Read with fewer distractions

 You can increase the contrast on some backgrounds to improve legibility.
-Just go to Settings > General > Accessibility and turn on Increase Contrast.
+Just go to Settings > General > Accessibility to reduce transparency, darken colors, and reduce white point.

 Zoom in on text and images

-Zoom allows you to magnify elements on the screen up to 500 percent and works wherever you are in iOS, from Mail and Safari to the Home and Lock screens.
+Zoom allows you to magnify elements on the screen up to 1,500 percent and works wherever you are in iOS, from Mail and Safari to the Home and Lock screens.
 Go to Settings > General > Accessibility to turn on the Zoom feature.
 Choose between full screen or picture in picture mode, allowing you to see the zoomed area in a separate window while keeping the rest of the screen at its native size.